sami-chaaban/Tracy/README.md

     * **Per-kymograph**: Analysis of points belonging to the same kymograph

     **!!** Make sure two kymographs do not contain the same trajectory or the Per-kymograph statistics will be wrong

+* You do not need to save kymographs since the clicks you used to build them are embedded in the trajectories.
+Use **Draw from trajectories** in the *Kymograph* menu to redraw them after loading trajectories.

 ### Load trajectories<a name="loadtrajectories"></a>